-Ok, so there are plenty of foods that can promote tooth decay, especially over the summertime dental hygiene lull.
+Ok, so there are plenty of foods that can promote tooth decay during certain lulls in dental hygiene.

 Yes, they sure can.
 The trick, however, is to sneak these foods into our kids, and our, daily diet routine.

 Here’s a list of some foods, and tips, that can help fight those pesky sugar bugs.

 - Foods that can neutralize acids, such as apples (an apple a day!), pears and yogurt.

 - Saliva neutralizing acids help prevent tooth decay, like high fiber veggies (think celery, parsley or watermelon).
 Because these foods take longer to chew, they help stimulate saliva production.

 - Foods that offer calcium and phosphates help to strengthen the tooth’s surface.
 Foods like raw nuts, or yogurt.